 Add Site Language

-After adding the Language Element, you see the Tooltip informing you to add another language for translating a website.
+After adding the Language Element, you will see the Tooltip informing you to add another language to translate a website.

 You can add a new Site Language.